- Solicitors For Business

 Causes of Bouncy Castle Accidents

-Bouncy castles and other inflatables are rented out for events, such as village fayres, children’s birthday parties or fairgrounds, or are a permanent fixture at certain establishments.
+Bouncy castles and other inflatables are rented out for events, such as village fayres, children’s birthday parties and fairgrounds, or are a permanent fixture at certain establishments.
 However, they can become very dangerous if people behave recklessly on or around them.
+Hazards that can result in an accident include:

 - The bouncy castle deflating due to lack of pressure